Skip to main content

 Codfish Sancoche

-Traditional one-pot dish of salted codfish cooked in rich coconut milk with ground provisions (dasheen, yams, green bananas), dumplings, and vegetables.
-Hearty comfort food reflecting African and Caribbean culinary heritage.
-Sancoche refers to the cooking method and coconut broth.
+A one-pot dish of salted codfish cooked in coconut milk with ground provisions (dasheen, yams, green bananas), dumplings, and vegetables.
+Comfort food with African and Caribbean roots.
+Sancoche refers to the cooking method and the coconut broth it leaves behind.

 Chatou Water